SoftwareHeritage/swh-dataset/docs/graph/schema.rst

   - ``status`` (string): the integer identifier of the snapshot archived in this visit, either ``partial`` for partial visits or ``full`` for full visits.

+- **person**: the full names of authors and committers.
+It contains a deduplicated list of each release's and revision's author's (and committer's) full name.
+Full names over 32 kB are excluded.
+  Due to the sensitive nature of the data in it, this table is not publicly available.

+  - ``fullname`` (bytes): the full name of a person, usually in the format ``Name <email>``
+  - ``sha256_fullname`` (bytes): the SHA 256 of the person's full name